What is Customer Lifetime Value?

 The customer lifetime value (CLV) is defined as the monetary value contributed by a customer to a company across the entire time of doing business together.

-Most often, the customer lifetime value (CLV) metric is tracked for companies with a subscription-based business model with repeat purchases, and less often tracked for those companies with “one-time” purchase models.
+Most often, the customer lifetime value (CLV) metric is tracked for companies with a subscription-based business model with repeat purchases, rather than companies with “one-time” purchase revenue models.

 By tracking CLV, a company can quantify how much it could afford to spend to acquire new customers going forward – which leads to more efficient capital allocation in terms of activities like marketing.